 Good question.
 The system that I used is set up that way by default, for... reasons.
 It definitely isn't surreptitiously sending your video to anyone.
 It's sending blackness (and a note that says "I'm not actually sending video").
 But yeah, unfortunately you have to reload the page if you want to make the light go away.
 Somewhere on a long todo-list is making the Pause button actually stop the webcam.

 When you archive a goal, instead of having a number code, it now has a two-letter code.
 This helps indicate that it's not active.
 You can still see events for that goal in your timeline and reviews, and the goal itself is listed on your goals page.

 Completing a goal is mostly like archiving, except the goal also gets a big shiny final event noting that it is complete, and you're prompted to share your accomplishment.

-If you want a different format, get in touch and we can probably make it happen.
+If those don't work, or you need other data, get in touch and we can make it happen.